 >Do I know the signs of distress, illness, dehydration, etc, which could make it necessary to pull a chick for hand feeding?

->Do I know how to hand feed a chick formula, including the importance of exact temperature in order to avoid burning a hole in the crop, or slowing digestion and causing crop stasis, both of which can be fatal?
+>Do I know how to hand feed a chick formula, including the importance of exact temperatures in both brooder and formula in order to avoid burning a hole in the crop, or slowing digestion and causing crop stasis, both of which can be fatal?

 >Do I fully understand the life-long consequences of clipping the wings of a young bird before it is a strong and confident flier able to expertly navigate?